johno/pixyll/_posts/2022-08-21-s_corp_vs_c_corp.md

 The S-Corp is generally more popular because you avoid Corporate Tax.
 The funny thing is Pass-Through Taxation also gets you out of Corporate Tax, but without all the extra rules and regulations.

-Just remember: Your LLC should be consistently profitable before upgrading otherwise it could wreck your business.
+Just remember: Your LLC should be consistently profitable before upgrading.

 ## Benefits of an S-Corporation ##